Thailand entry requirements for Tanzania passport holders

 Frequently asked questions

-Processing usually takes 3–5 working days after your embassy appointment.
+Processing usually takes 3-5 working days, but it can take longer during peak periods.
 Apply at least 2 weeks before your planned departure to be safe.

 Official sources